alanrogers/eghop/src/suggested.md

       NDAs [Neanderthal-derived alleles].
 Thus, RAs and their distinct evolutionary histories must be considered when evaluating the effects of introgression."

+1. [Peischi and Excoffier.
+2015][peischi15:me] Expansion load: recessive mutations and the role of standing genetic variation.

+  * "Expanding populations incur a mutation burden – the so‐called expansion load. ...
+[We find that] the loss of deleterious mutations at some loci is compensated by an increase of their frequencies at other loci.
+The frequency of deleterious homozygotes therefore increases along the expansion axis, whereas the average number of deleterious mutations per individual remains nearly constant across the species range."

 1. [Betti et al. 2020][betti20:n] Climate shaped how Neolithic farmers and European hunter-gatherers interacted after a major